lvthillo/list-github-app-installed-orgs/README.md

 1. Navigate to your GitHub App settings (Settings > Developer settings > GitHub Apps)
 2. Note the App ID at the top of the page
-3. Generate a private key if you haven't already (scroll down to "Private keys" section)
+3. Generate a private key if you have not already (scroll down to "Private keys" section)

 ## Requirements